inaka/rest_guidelines/README.md

 ---

 #### Use all HTTP verbs (Not everything is a GET)
 > Use all the HTTP verbs.
 If you have to Create something use POST.
 If you want to Read something use GET.
 If you want to Update something use PATCH or PUT.
 If you want to Delete something use DELETE.
 Always remember C.R.U.D.
-(Create, Read, Update, Delete) when setting the verb for your resource.
+(Create, Read, Update, Delete) when setting the verb for your endpoint.

 ##### Examples